 - Give you the opportunity to express yourself and have your experience heard and acknowledged

 - Reduce the likelihood of reliving the experience in your mind

 - Reduce the likelihood that you continue to carry unpleasant feelings with you

 You may decide to talk to your partner, family member or a friend.
 Alternatively, you may identify a health professional on the ward or outside of the hospital setting that you later feel comfortable talking to.

 6. Consider the impacts on your relationships

-Birth trauma can have a negative impact upon your relationship, particularly if your partner has been traumatised as well.
+Birth trauma can have a negative impact on your relationship, particularly if your partner has been traumatised as well.
 Experiencing trauma can create confusion, distance and distress between a couple, which can unknowingly continue to trigger each other long after the event.
 Relationship counselling can be helpful in these situations, as it will help you understand and learn how to respond to each other in a caring and supportive way – and ultimately support recovery.

 7. Try to obtain details of what actually happened

 This can give you insight into what interventions were used and why.
 Whilst this may be painful to relive, it can help you to ‘fill in the blanks’ and feel a sense of relief and closure.
-You can do this by talking to, or going through your notes with your midwife or obstetrician.
+You can do this by talking to or going through your notes with your midwife or obstetrician.